aviondb/aviondb/API.md

     Syntax: `{ limit: <number> }`

-    The `limit` specifies the maximum _number_ of records that should be returned from a query.
+    The `limit` specifies the maximum _number_ of matching records that should be returned from a query.

     #### Examples